 - Productivity: Teams maintain a predictable cadence of delivery enabling the business to make informed business decisions.

 - Speed: The time it takes to deliver an idea into the market.

 - Quality: The product or service meets the expectations of the market for usability, reliability.

 - Predictability: Increase the business value realized while maintaining or reducing costs.

-We recommend that your organization focus on a select few outcomes.
-(Sorry, you can’t have them all at once!)
-Limiting your organizational WIP helps create a clear sense of urgency.
+We recommend that your organization pick one.
+Sorry, you can’t have them all at once!
+Limiting your organizational WIP (Work in Progress) helps create a clear sense of urgency.

 Reasons To Measure

-There are many reasons to measure as you track progress towards organizational outcomes.
+There are many reasons to measure as you track progress towards organizational business outcomes during your transformation.
 These include:

-- To know where to invest your money – and to do so based on more than just gut instinct
+- Knowing where to invest your money – and to do so based on more than just gut instinct

-- To know if you are building the right things for our market
+- Knowing if you are building the right things for our market

-- To measure your performance and alignment — where your inventory (the software that the development teams create) that addresses features, defects, risks, and debt is not easily visible
+- Measuring your performance and alignment — where your inventory (the software that the development teams create) that addresses features, defects, risks, and debt is not easily visible

-- To know if your customers and employees are delighted (or not)
+- Knowing if your customers and employees are delighted (or not)

 Why Don’t More Organizations Measure More Things?

 In our practice, we routinely discover that many organizations don’t have much in place in terms of metrics.
 Why not?
 Some reason include:

-- People are afraid of weaponized metrics – used not for purposes of continuous improvement, but instead for comparison and punishment.
+- People are afraid of weaponized metrics – ones used not for purposes of continuous improvement, but instead for comparison and punishment.